Suranne Jones: Early career

 Jones began acting professionally aged 16.
 Andrew Billen of The Times, acknowledging her professional career beginnings at 16, wrote that "she took to the stage at 8".
 Jones later said that her first role was at the age of 8, in Wait Until Dark as Gloria.

-Upon joining the trade union Equity, Jones took on the stage name 'Suranne', as her birth name was already taken, and union rules dictate that each union member must have a different name.
+Upon joining the trade union Equity, Jones took on the stage name "Suranne Jones", as her birth name was already taken, and union rules dictate that each union member must have a different name.
 Having obtained an agent at 15, she began to act in the theatre.
 Jones's television career began in 1997, with a small role in Coronation Street in April 1997 as Mandy Phillips, a girlfriend of Chris Collins (Matthew Marsden).
 She was then cast in a television advert for Maltesers, guest starred in episodes of series such as City Central and had a small role in My Wonderful Life.
-She auditioned for the role of Charity Dingle on the soap opera Emmerdale, becoming one of the final four actresses considered for the part, though the role was eventually given to Emma Atkins.
-She also auditioned for the part of Geena Gregory on Coronation Street, though she felt she knew Jennifer James would win the role—which she did—upon seeing her at the auditions.
+She auditioned for the role of Charity Dingle on the soap opera Emmerdale, becoming one of the final four actresses considered for the part, although the role was eventually given to Emma Atkins.
+She also auditioned for the part of Geena Gregory on Coronation Street, although she felt she knew Jennifer James would win the role — which she did — upon seeing her at the auditions.

 Coronation Street

-In 2000, some weeks after her unsuccessful audition for Geena Gregory, Jones was contacted by Coronation Street bosses, who offered her a part of a new character.
+In 2000, some weeks after her unsuccessful audition for Geena Gregory, Jones was contacted by Coronation Street bosses, who offered her the part of a new character.
 Jones took on the role of Karen Phillips (no relation to Mandy), making her first appearance on 21 June.
 The character, after marrying Steve McDonald (Simon Gregson), took on his surname, and became Karen McDonald.
 Described as "a bulldog in hoop earrings" and a "Victoria Beckham wannabe", the role garnered Jones public attention, with episodes involving feuds between her and rival Tracy Barlow (Kate Ford) receiving high viewing ratings.
 Jones also began modelling for men's magazines such as FHM and Loaded, saying: "I was 21, and within three weeks of me joining Corrie I was in Barbados doing a bikini shoot [...]
 I was quite impressionable and I'd just say yes to everything because I wanted to keep my job.
 The press officer is saying: 'Do this and you'll be the new young funky sexy girl.'
 We were all doing it at that time, but I realised quite quickly that I needed to concentrate on what I was doing".

 In May 2004, it was announced that Jones was to leave Coronation Street after four years of playing Karen.
 She described working on a soap opera as "exhausting", remarking, "I was living and breathing Karen McDonald".
 She made her last appearance as Karen on Boxing Day 2004.
 Of her tenure as Karen McDonald on Coronation Street, Jones later remarked: "I just thought, while she's brilliant and I'm enjoying her, I've got to get out".